gazebosim/docs/garden/install_windows.md

 # Binary Installation on Windows 10

-Most Ignition packages are available in Windows 10 using the [conda-forge package manager](https://conda-forge.org/), and the Ignition feedstock recipes can be found [here](https://github.com/conda-forge?q=libignition&type=&language=).
+Most Gazebo packages are available in Windows 10 using the [conda-forge package manager](https://conda-forge.org/), and the Gazebo feedstock recipes can be found [here](https://github.com/conda-forge?q=libignition&type=&language=).

 The remaining packages currently have an [outstanding ticket](https://github.com/conda-forge/staged-recipes/issues/13551), and will not be supported until they are added to the `conda-forge` feedstock.